-The registration fee of $90 for adults ($45 for those under 18, and $75 for age 62 and over includes the following:
+The registration fee of $90 for adults, $45 for those under 18, and $75 for age 62 and over includes the following:

 - 10 Weeks of In-Person or Semi-Virtual Races - with times published to iResults Live.

 - Paying for a full season means you get ONE WEEK FREE for adults and those under 18!

 - Don't want to pay the service charge for online registration?
-Contact the RD at firstname.lastname@example.org for the option to mail a check before week 1, or bring a check or cash to the registration tent the first week!
+Bring a check or cash to the registration tent the first week!

 Do you prefer to pay by the week?

 That's fine also!
-Decide the day of the event that you'd like to run or walk it for $10. ($5 for those under 18) You can register by filling out the race application and paying your fee at the registration tent each week.
+Decide the day of the event that you'd like to run or walk it for $10 - cash only. ($5 cash for those under 18) You can register by filling out the race application and paying your fee at the registration tent each week.
 You only need to fill out the application once - it is good for the season.
 Cash only and exact change appreciated!